 Introducing Summer Voyager.
-Summer Voyager, being launched by the Stamford Public Education Foundation in conjunction with Stamford Public Schools, is a 6-week, full-day summer camp providing academic and enrichment programs for elementary-aged youth (rising 4th and 5th grade students).
-Our goal is to offer kids a “learning while having fun” academic environment and provide a wide variety of fun and enriching experiences that include athletics, arts and Science, Technology, Engineering and Math (STEM).
+Summer Voyager, presented by the Stamford Public Education Foundation in conjunction with Stamford Public Schools, is a 6-week, full-day summer camp providing academic and enrichment programs for elementary-aged youth (rising 5th, and 6th grade students).
+Our goal is to offer kids a “learning while having fun” academic environment and provide a wide variety of enriching experiences that include athletics, arts and Science, Technology, Engineering and Math (STEM).

 Meals: A healthy breakfast and bag lunch with water is provided each day.